jothepro/djinni-cmake/README.md

 While I like to have a good portion of configuration options in the [Djinni Generator](https://github.com/cross-language-cpp/djinni-generator), I think it is easier to get started with Djinni if a few presumptions are made for the developer.

-This wrapper attemts to be a tool that allows a quick and simple start into a new mobile project with C++ using Djinni.
+This wrapper attemts to be a tool that allows a quick and simple start into a new project with C++ using Djinni.

 It may evolve over time to a more powerful tool with more configuration options.
 This depends on your feedback and my future requirements.